NVIDIA/aistore/api/README.md

 | bckProvider | string       | One of "" (empty), "cloud", "local".
 If value is empty, returns all bucket names.
 Otherwise, return "cloud" or "local" buckets.|

 ##### Return
-Two lists: one for the names of local buckets, and the other for the names of cloud buckets
+Two lists: one for the names of ais buckets, and the other for the names of cloud buckets

 Error from AIStore in completing the request
 ___

 #### CreateLocalBucket
-Creates a local bucket with a given name
+Creates an ais bucket with a given name

 ##### Parameters
 | Name       | Type         | Description                                                                           |